10 Best Free Things to Do in San Diego

 Balboa Statue in Front of the Prado in Balboa Park

-6) Spend a Day at Balboa Park
+6) Spend a Day in Balboa Park

 Neighborhood: Balboa Park